robkorn/sea-serpent-setup/README.md

-Run `nodeSetup.sh` to build & the executables plus generate new keys in the node folder.
+Run `nodeSetup.sh` to clone the repo, build + copy the executables, and generate new keys in the node folder.